1972–1975 Wollo famine

 The 1972–1975 Wollo famine was a major famine in the Ethiopian Empire during the reign of Emperor Haile Selassie.
 The famine widely ravaged two provinces as well as converging areas such as the Afar-inhabited arid region by early 1972.
 During 1972 and 1973, the famine killed between 40,000 and 80,000 people.
 In response, the government initiated the Relief and Rehabilitation Commission (RRC), a department that aimed to reduce the famine severity and coordinate international assistance.
-The famine led to mobilisation of pastoralists and nomads in general, while allowing feudal landlords to force tenants to pay high rents while escorting their retinue of armed guards.
+The famine led to the mobilisation of pastoralists and nomads in general, while allowing feudal landlords to force tenants to pay high rents while escorting their retinue of armed guards.

 The Wollo famine is regarded as one of the main root causes of Haile Selassie's reign collapse.
 It has been estimated that the death toll reached 250,000 people in 1975.
 This caused a peasant rebellion in Ethiopia, which continued through the successive but failed Derg.
 There was also the rebellion of Dejazmach Berhane Meskel, who assaulted former landlords and government security forces, while also attacking the Derg Militia for multiple years.

 Background

-The first famine was reported in Tigray Province in 1958, after prolonged negligence of the imperial government for years until a report of Were Ilu famine to the Ministry of the Interior in 1965.
-In November 1965, after the situation came to light to police, the information reached the Emperor - taking 320 days - and the Emperor reinforced the Ministry of the Interior to respond to local Wollo officials for enlisting the victims of the famine.
-In 1965/1966, report of the famine in Were Ilu reached the Ministry of the Interior in November 1965, a month after the situation was told to the police without any measure.
-The information took 320 days to reach the Emperor, who then reinforced the Ministry to respond to local Wollo officials to enlist the victims of the famine.
-There was also a small relief effort in regard to security problems.
+Early signs of famine were reported in Tigray Province in 1958.
+In 1965, a report of famine in Were Ilu reached the Ministry of the Interior.
+Although local police were informed in November 1965, no immediate action was taken.
+The information reached the Emperor 320 days later, after which he instructed the Ministry of the Interior to coordinate with local Wollo officials to compile lists of those affected.
+A limited relief effort was subsequently undertaken.